thorio/KGrabber/README.md

 6. Solve any captchas that come up
 7. Your links will be shown at the top of the page

-#### Please leave general feedback Greasy Fork and bugs and suggestions on GitHub.
+#### Please leave general feedback on Greasy Fork and bugs and suggestions on GitHub.